neoeny152/ninjapatchreport/README.md

 ### **6\.
 (Optional) Configure File Share Copy**

-If you want the script to automatically copy the reports to a network share:
+You can configure the script to automatically save a copy of the reports to a network share.

+**Disclaimer:** This feature is difficult to configure and should be attempted at your own risk.
+Because the script must run as the SYSTEM account to access the secure API credentials, it does not have inherent permissions to access network resources.
+Authenticating to a network share from the SYSTEM context is complex and may not work reliably in all environments.

+If you wish to attempt this:

-- In the script's ★★★ SCRIPT CONFIGURATION ★★★ section, uncomment the $fileSharePath variable and replace the placeholder with your actual UNC path.
+1. In the script's ★★★ SCRIPT CONFIGURATION ★★★ section, uncomment the $fileSharePath variable.
-- When scheduling the script, use NinjaRMM's **"Network Credentials"** feature.
-Provide a user account (like a service account) in this section that has permission to write to the file share.
-- This allows the script to run as SYSTEM locally (to get the API keys) while using your specified credentials only for accessing the network share.
+2. Replace the placeholder with your UNC path (e.g., \\\\YourServer\\YourShare\\PatchReports).
+3. You will need to independently solve the network authentication challenge for the SYSTEM account on your script runner machine to access the specified path.